This post may contain affiliate links. For more information, read my disclosure policy.

 • Turn mixer (with butter mixture bowl attached) on low.
 Add eggs, one at a time, mixing completely.
 Mix in vanilla extract.
 Add flour mixture to the wet ingredients and mix until combined.
 Stir in chocolate chips and mint chip pieces.

 • Scoop one tablespoon (or two tablespoon) balls of dough and place close together on a cookie sheet lined with parchment paper or a silpat baking mat.
-(If the dough is too soft to scoop, you can chill it for 30 minutes first.)
-Cover the cookie dough balls with plastic wrap and chill overnight.
+Cover the cookie dough balls with plastic wrap and at least 1 hour.

 • Preheat oven to 350°F. Line cookie sheets with parchment or silpat liners.
-Place cold cookie dough balls 2 inches apart.
+Place cold cookie dough balls 2 inches apart (these cookies do spread).

 • Bake for about 10-12 minutes.
-They will be golden on the outside and still doughy on the inside.
-I like my cookies a little underdone, so I bake them for 10 minutes, but if you like a more done cookie, do 12 minutes.
 Let cool for 5 minutes, and then remove from pans to cool completely.

 Recipe Nutrition